 Generally speaking, if the worst were to happen to you, your pension would be passed to your spouse or partner.

-Whilst, the proceeds from your military pension could reduce the amount of cover you need, it’s also important to factor in the time until you are able to draw down these funds.
+Whilst, the proceeds from your military pension could reduce the amount of cover required, it’s important to factor in the time until you’re able to draw down these funds.

 Key benefits include: